Oval-Personal-Data-Wallet/key-guard/README.md

   CLI tool to scan a project for any key or token

 Options:
-  -e, --exempt TEXT     exempt a file from scanning by removing from
+  -e, --exempt TEXT     exempt a file from scanning by adding them to
                         .guard/.fileignore
-  -inc, --include TEXT  include a word to scan by adding it to
+  -inc, --include TEXT  include a file to be scanned by removing from
                         .guard/.fileignore
   -a, --add TEXT        Add new words to .guard/.keyignore -i, --init            Initialize the key_guard